-- Buildings 20 years
+Buildings 20 years

-- Machinery 6 years
+Machinery 6 years

-- Vehicles 7,5-8,5 years
+Vehicles 7,5-8,5 years

-Furniture, fittings 10 years
+Furniture, fittings and equipment 10 years

-- and equipment

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (note 0).